kk289/ML-Regularized_Linear_Regression-Bias_Variance-MATLAB/README.md

 1) Machine Learning by Stanford University on [Coursera](https://www.coursera.org/learn/machine-learning/programming/Im1UC/regularized-linear-regression-and-bias-variance).

 2) [Regularized Linear Regression](https://www.coursera.org/learn/machine-learning/home/week/6)
-(Please notice that you need to log in to see the programming assignment.) #ML-Neural_Networks_Learning-MATLAB
+(Please notice that you need to log in to see the programming assignment.) #ML-Regularized-Linear-Regression-Bias/Variance-MATLAB